datasnakes/python-hands-on-tutorial/README.md

 ## Exercises

-This tutorial exercies will be loosely adhered to.
+These tutorial exercies will be loosely adhered to.

 | Exercise | Topic                                                                                                                                     | Reading/Assignment                                                        | Objectives                                                   |
 | -------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- | ------------------------------------------------------------ |